azhx/blagoblag/content/drafts/sha1-and-richard-feynman.rst

 Do we have a practical attack against using SHA1 here today?
-No. But attacks only get better, and if we want to fix the entire web ecosystem, we should start before the attacks are perfect, not once it's already an emergency.
+No. But attacks only get better, and if we want to fix the entire web ecosystem, we should start before the attacks are perfect, not once it's already an emergency;
+particularly since there's no downsides.

 To make this plea actionable: check to make sure your servers aren't using SHA1!
 You can check which signature algorithm your server is using with the